As you know water and electronics and electricity are not a good mix.

 Here is a ink that describes the process.

 As always with electronics, especially surface mounted PCBs be gentle when handling and especially when brushing away the corrosion.
 You do not want to remove any components from the board.

-Hopefully after you have done all this the camera might possibly work correctly again.
+Hopefully after you have done all this the phone might possibly work correctly again.

-If this process seems too daunting, take your phone to a reputable, professional camera repair service and ask for a quote for a repair.
+If this process seems too daunting, take your phone to a reputable, professional phone repair service experienced in water damage repair and ask for a quote for a repair.
 If you decide to do this, do it sooner than later.